-- Assist and facilitate communication between all stakeholders (university, agency, and student) during the 18-week placement. - Meet with the student and Field Educator/Task Supervisor.
+- Assist and facilitate communication between all stakeholders (university, agency, and student) during the placement. - Meet with the student and Field Educator/Task Supervisor.
 The Liaison meeting provides an opportunity for you and your supervisor to reflect on your progress, raise concerns and issues, and to review goals for further learning. - The Liaison will make at least two contacts over the course of your placement.
 The first contact is suggested approximately week 3-4 to check with the students' progress and learning goals have been identified.
 The second visit is agreed upon with all parties after the mid evaluation.
 The Liaison will write a brief liaison report reflecting your progress following each visit.
 This will be sent to you and your supervisor after each meeting. - Maintain contact with student and assist with any difficulties that may arise during placement.
-An early intervention approach involving all stakeholders to assess and develop an action plan as required. - Contact the Field Education team when difficulties arise affecting the student placement. - Students and Field Educators/Task Supervisors are encouraged to contact the Liaison outside of the organised meetings if they have any concerns or require support in relation to the placement.
-If they are unable to speak with the Liaison in a timely manner, they are encouraged to contact staff at: fielded@uq.edu.au
+The Liaison will aim to provide an early intervention approach involving all stakeholders to assess and develop an action plan as required. - Contact the Field Education team when difficulties arise affecting the student placement.

-3. PLACEMENT PROCESS
+3. Placement Process